ToolinUp/DevKit/manifests/wsl-env/README.md

 # 🐧 WSL Development Environment (`wsl-env`)

-The **WSL Development Environment (`wsl-env`)** sets up a **fully optimized WSL2 environment** for web development.
+The **WSL Development Environment (`wsl-env`)**  in the ToolinUp DevKit provides a sets up a **fully optimized WSL2 environment** for web development.
 It includes key tools to enhance performance, package management, and compatibility between Windows and Linux.

 ## 🚀 Features
 ✅ **WSL2** – Full Linux compatibility on Windows